trailofbits/manticore/README.md

 ## Requirements

-Manticore is supported on Linux, and requires Python 2.7 and the [Z3 Theorem Prover](https://github.com/Z3Prover/z3/releases).
+Manticore is supported on Linux, and requires Python 2.7.
 Ubuntu 16.04 is strongly recommended.

 ## Quick Start